Meet The Radical Candor Team

 Outside of work, Erin is happiest by the water after spending her most recent paycheck at the nearest bookstore.

 Meet The Radical Candor Team — Candor Coaches

 Our highly skilled coaches are here to help your team roll out Radical Candor.

-She frequently gives interactive motivational keynotes focused on empowering marginalized communities (LGBTQ2IA+, women, people of color) and inspiring allies at organizations that have included The New York Times, Google and Out in Tech.
+Mel frequently gives interactive motivational keynotes focused on empowering marginalized communities (LGBTQ2IA+, women, people of color) and allies at organizations that have included The New York Times, Google and Out in Tech.

 Terri Burns is a speaker, investor and builder.
 She currently serves on the Board of Trustees at her alma mater, NYU, the youngest member in NYU’s history.